parallaxsecond/parsec-book/src/parsec_service/adding_provider.md

 correct format, especially in the case of byte arrays.
 Detailed description of all input and output can be found in the [operations documentation](../parsec_client/operations/README.md).

-A helpful utility that the Parsec service offers to providers is the use of key ID managers.
-These allow the provider to persist mappings between key names and key handles or material and is generally needed since providers are expected to support UTF-8 encoded strings as key names.
+A helpful utility that the Parsec service offers to providers is the use of key info managers.
+These allow the provider to persist mappings between key names and key information material and is generally needed since providers are expected to support UTF-8 encoded strings as key names.

 *Copyright 2019 Contributors to the Parsec project.*